How to Make Strawberry Shortcake From Scratch

 Tip: You can use regular granulated sugar, superfine castor sugar (which has a smoother texture), or confectioners' sugar (with has a bit of cornstarch and helps stabilize the whipped cream).

-Building a Strawberry Shortcake
+How to Build a Strawberry Shortcake

 - Using a serrated knife, slice the cooled biscuits in half horizontally to create a top and a bottom.